 Trojan’s L16s have a C20 amp hour rating of 370 AH at 6 volts.

-If you charge with more than 10% of C20, you risk damaging the batteries due to over heating and over gassing.
+If you charge with more than 10% of C20, you risk damaging the batteries due to overheating and gassing.

 Let’s try another example:

-This time we have sixteen Trojan T105s (225 AH @ 6 volts) wired in series and parallel to make a 48 volt battery bank.
-There are two banks of eight batteries that are paralleled to make 450 amp hours (C20) at 48 volts.
-This is pretty common battery bank and is shown in the picture below…
+This time we have sixteen Trojan T105s (225 AH @ 6 volts) wired in series and parallel to make a 48-volt battery bank.
+Two banks of eight batteries are paralleled to make 450 amp hours (C20) at 48 volts.
+This is a pretty common battery bank and is shown in the picture below…

-STEP 2: Program correct bulk voltage into inverter/charger
+STEP 2: Program the correct bulk voltage into the inverter/charger

 You need to be careful here as some manufacturers list: